lidofinance/lido-staking-vault-cli/docs/cli/commands/deposits.md

 **Output:**

-- **Pending Predeposits amount, ETH**: Amount of ETH currently predeposited to the vault
+- **Pending Activations**: Number of validators in PREDEPOSITED and PROVEN states but not ACTIVATED yet

-**Use Case:** Monitor how much ETH is currently in predeposit state for a specific vault, helping track pending validator activations.
+**Use Case:** Monitor how many validators are in PREDEPOSITED and PROVEN states but not ACTIVATED yet for a specific vault, helping track pending validator activations.

 ### predeposit